jitsi/jitsi-meet/android/README.md

 #### loadURL(url)

-Loads the given URL and joins the conference which is being pointed to.
-If null, it will load the welcome page.
+Loads the given URL and joins the room.
+If `null` is specified, the welcome page is displayed instead.

 #### setListener(listener)